kb22/Plot-Maps-in-Python/README.md

 ```
 cd Plot-Maps-in-Python
 ```
 3. Download the data from [Kaggle](https://www.kaggle.com/darshank2019/business).
-Extarct the zip.
+Extract the zip.
 Rename the file as `dataset.csv` and save it to the folder `data` inside the directory `Plot-Maps-in-Python`
 4. Create a virtual environment
 ```
 virtualenv -p Python3 .